UrbanApps/Armchair/README.md

     Armchair.showPrompt(shouldPrompt: ArmchairShouldPromptClosure)
     Armchair.userDidSignificantEvent(shouldPrompt: ArmchairShouldPromptClosure)

 When using these functions instead of their `Bool` sister-functions, none of the internal Armchair logic is used to determine whether or not to display the prompt. **Only** your closure is used to decide whether or not it should be presented, based solely on the return value you pass back in the closure.
-This also means that even the global `shouldPromptBlock()` (if set) will not be called when using these functions.
+This also means that even the global `shouldPromptClosure()` (if set) will not be called when using these functions.

-**Note:** The `shouldPromptBlock()` is run synchronous and on the main queue, so be sure to handle it appropriately.
+**Note:** The `shouldPromptClosure()` is run synchronous and on the main queue, so be sure to handle it appropriately.

 ### NSUserDefaults and Keys